Old Mill Eco Design + Consulting

 Educational Offerings

-Consultations and Classes provide guidance and education on the ecosystem around you including plant life (invasives + natives) and habitats; and sustainability practices + principles.
-I empower folks to steward, curate, restore and reduce harm to your bit of nature you are living in- providing solutions for balancing human needs with those of a healthy ecosystem.
+Consultations and Classes provide customized guidance and education on the ecosystem around you including plant life (invasives + natives) and habitats; and sustainability practices + principles.
+My goal is to connect you with nature by empowering you to steward, curate, restore and reduce harm to your bit of nature you are living in- providing solutions for balancing human needs with those of a healthy ecosystem.

-Workshops and Speaker Presentations for groups and events provide engaging education and motivation on a variety of environmental and sustainability topics.
+Workshops and Presentations for groups and events offer engaging education and motivation on a variety of environmental and sustainability topics.
+Events on The Island provide connective experiences at the intersection of the arts and science.

 Ecological Garden + Habitat Design/ Land Management